basnijholt/nijho.lt/content/post/mindroom/index.md

 {{% callout note %}}
 **TL;DR:** MindRoom is an open-source system that creates AI agents living inside the [Matrix protocol](https://matrix.org/).
-Because Matrix has bridges to Slack, Telegram, Discord, WhatsApp, and everything else, your agents can follow you across every platform—with persistent memory, 80+ tool integrations, and multi-agent collaboration.
+Because Matrix has bridges to Slack, Telegram, Discord, WhatsApp, and everything else, your agents can follow you across every platform—with persistent memory, 100+ built-in tool integrations, and multi-agent collaboration.
 Think of it as "your AI assistant, but it lives in Matrix and works everywhere."
 {{% /callout %}}